 Having a strong employee onboarding program is crucial for setting the employee up for success and for retention.
 That entails more than just having a new employee fill out paperwork and review the company handbook.
 A good onboarding program brings a new employee into the fold.
 It communicates a diverse and inclusive company culture and values.
 It lays the groundwork for professional and social connections between the new employee and the existing team.
 And it sets short-term and longer-term goals for the employee.

 Are you hiring for positions in the mining industry?
 TPD provides a Total Workforce Solution that supports organizations like yours with flexible, scalable, diverse talent options aimed at optimizing your return on investment and reducing your liability.
-We have deep expertise in the mining industry, and extensive experience with diversity and inclusion initiatives.
+We have deep expertise in mining recruitment, and extensive experience with diversity and inclusion initiatives.